castorini/honk/README.md

-# Speech Command Recognition
+# Honk: Speech Command Recognition
+## Speech commands demo
+Currently, PyTorch has official support for only Linux and OS X. Thus, Windows users will not be able to run this demo easily.

+To deploy the demo, run the following commands:
+- If you do not have PyTorch, please see [the website](http://pytorch.org).
+- Install Python dependencies: `pip install -r requirements.txt`
+- Install GLUT through your package manager (e.g. `apt-get install freeglut3-dev`)
+- Fetch the data and models: `./fetch_data.sh`
+- Start the PyTorch server: `python .`
+- Run the demo: `python utils/speech_demo.py`

+Please ensure that you have a working microphone.
+If you cannot get the demo working but would still like to see it in action, please see [the video](https://www.youtube.com/watch?v=31J4CD6VhX4).

+If you need to adjust options, like turning off CUDA, please edit `config.json`.

 ## Server
 ### Setup and deployment
-`python speech-command-recognition` deploys the web service for identifying if audio contain "anserini."
+`python .` deploys the web service for identifying if audio contain the command word.
 By default, `config.json` is used for configuration, but that can be changed with `--config=<file_name>`.

-If the server fails to start with Tensorflow errors, then you don't have the Tensorflow nightly version.
-You may find that information [here](https://hub.docker.com/r/tensorflow/tensorflow/tags/).
-Tensorflow 1.4 will have the missing modules.

-Since the server is behind a firewall, one workflow is to create an SSH tunnel and use port forwarding with the port specified in config (default 16888).
+If the server is behind a firewall, one workflow is to create an SSH tunnel and use port forwarding with the port specified in config (default 16888).

 ### Endpoint specifications
 ```